plantarum/trich/README.md

-Start with trich.Rmd to see read our draft manuscript.
+Start with trich.Rmd to read our draft manuscript.
 See trich-prep.Rmd for the bulk of the code used in generating this manuscript.

 # File List: